BrianHHough/search_with_machine_learning_course/week1/README.md

 This output creates an image of our judgments run, which looks like this:
 ![](./assets/ltr_toy_model.png)

+^ I wasn't initially able to find this file, so I used Linux to find the path to this file with: `find . -name "ltr_toy_model.png"`

 ### Testing if the SLTR query works: